Crowfunder/Audit-Bot/README.md

 # Development

 Although this bot is working (version 1.0.0) it's not complete.
 There are far more things i'd like to make (for example customizable prefix) or others.
-Even when hack week will end i'll try to continue developing it further.

 ### Author Notes
-- This bot is mainly created for Discord Hack Week competition.
 - I'm relatively new to developing discord bots, so some things may seem weird.
-- Permissions command may look broken due to quick fix for message symbols limit.
+- Permissions command may look broken due to quick fix for message characters limit.

 License
 ----